 The CCG like other NHS employers has a host of HR policies, user guides, forms and resources.
 Policies are formally reviewed both by the Executive Management Team and the JSCC, before being ratified and adopted by the Quality and Governance Committee prior to publication.
-Over the past 12 months the following HR policies have been reviewed and updated:
+The full range of HR policies currently in use can be found here: www.gloucestershireccg.nhs.uk/about-us/nhs-publication-scheme/our-policies-and-procedures/